Guidelines for Publishing in ManageMagazine:

 Submitting your contributions

-Send your contributions to [email protected].
-Be sure to include the title of your submission in the subject line.
-You are welcome to make multiple submissions.
+Send your contributions to [email protected] Be sure to include the title of your submission in the subject line.
+You are welcome to make multiple submissions over time.
 Several publications by you will allow our readers to connect with you as an author.

-We are excited to publish, share and let your contribution make an impact on professional careers.
+We are excited to publish, share and let your contribution make an impact on professional careers, organizations, and society.